-Cellulite is caused by fat deposits that distort connective tissues under the skin, resulting in a dimpled appearance of the skin.
+Fat deposits that distort connective tissues under the skin, resulting in a dimpled appearance of the skin, cause cellulite.
 Gender, skin thickness, heredity, and the amount and distribution of body fat all influence the presence and visibility of cellulite.
 Read more: Cellulite Article

 Multimedia: Slideshows, Images & Quizzes